 Folks at this level of awareness might also simply assume that "it's the web, of course it's slow" and reach for native apps as a panacea (they aren't).
 The site "works" on their laptops and phones.
 What's the problem?

 Management Attributes #

-Managers in Level 0 teams are unaware that performance can be a serious product problem; they instead assume that the technology they have required on the back of big promises will be fine.
+Managers in Level 0 teams are unaware that performance can be a serious product problem; they instead assume the technology they acquired on the back of big promises will be fine.
 This blindspot usually extends up to the C-suite.
 They do not have latency priorities and they uncritically accept assertions that a tool or architecture is "performant" or "blazing fast".
 They lack the technical depth to validate assertions, and move from one framework to another without enunciating which outcomes are good and which are unacceptable.
 Faith-based product management, if you will.

 Level 0 PMs fail to build processes or cultivate trusted advisors to assess the performance impacts of decisions.
 These organisations often greenlight rewrites